Spine Spot Chiropractic

 Definition and Principles of Therapeutic Exercise

-Therapeutic exercise refers to a tailored physical activity regimen designed to improve specific impairments and restore optimal physical function.
-It is based on the principles of individualized assessment, targeted intervention, and progressive adaptation.
-These exercises are prescribed and supervised by physical therapists to address various musculoskeletal and neurological conditions, aiming to optimize patient outcomes and enhance quality of life.
+Therapeutic exercise refers to a personalized physical activity regimen specifically designed to improve individual impairments and restore optimal physical function.
+A key objective of these regimens is strengthening muscles, which supports recovery, improves joint health, and helps prevent future problems.
+Emphasis is placed on maintaining correct body forms and alignment during exercises to maximize effectiveness and ensure safety.
+Based on principles of individualized assessment, targeted intervention, and progressive adaptation, these exercises are prescribed and supervised by healthcare providers like Dr. Fraser to address various musculoskeletal and neurological conditions.
+The goal is to optimize patient outcomes and enhance quality of life.

 The Role of Physical Therapists in Prescribing Therapeutic Exercise